RAKWireless/node-red-nodes/node-red-contrib-pi4ioe5v/README.md

 ![image-20220302171903406](assets/image-20220302171903406.png)

+**Tips**: Please make sure that user of system has the permissions to access i2c device, or  you cannot get  the result you want when use  pi4ioe5v node.

 ## Install

 Please install `node-red-contrib-pi4ioe5v` node with the following commands.
 If you use docker of Node-RED, you may need to replace `~/.node-red` with `/usr/src/node-red`.